colinyjchung/darkdragons/content/about.md

 author = "Colin Y.J.
 Chung"
 +++

-Herein lie the deeds of OSR adventurers.
+This is a record of events